CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

 ![](Linear_models_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

 We can see that patients in the active arm C, who received high dose IGF1, have a higher mean GLVEF at the end of the study, compared to patients who got the placebo (with the patients in arm B who got the low dose of IGF1 somewhere in the middle).
-However, it's worth pointing out that people in the two active arms didn't always have higher values - in fact the people with the some of the lowest values were in the active arm.
+However, it's worth pointing out that people in the two active arms didn't always have higher values - in fact the people with the some of the lowest values were in the active arms.

 For the next part, we are going to focus on the HD and placebo arms (we'll come back to the LD arm shortly).